mshafat/allthrusmartphone.xyz/content/blog/reviews/cliqly_in_depth_review.md

 If you are not like above, [check out this learning opportunity](https://lazycommissions.com/shafat) which is free on front end and also gives you 100% commission on upsells with special license.

 ## This is what I have found after talking with those who are using Cliqly?
 I have talked with a few folks in Cliqly, most of those people are not in profit with the system, a few of those are in profit.
 One guy is earning $1500 every week with the system.
-Putting them all together here are some key insight of it:
+Putting them all together here are some key insights of it:
 - The list Cliqly is giving to people are only responsive inside the system
-- Even if email using Cliqly but you change the link containing in the pre-written email to your own offer, the click rate will suddenly fall down to zero.
+- Even if you email from Cliqly but you change the link containing in the pre-written email to your own offer, the click rate will suddenly fall down to zero.
 - The click rate is down from July and August and Bobby said it is because of the summar time in US and because most people are spending their holiday.
 - Those people who are using Cliqly for last 2 years said that "summar fall" didn't happen last year, at least not in July and August.
 - Other people reported no matter what time you spread your email to be sent, you always get the average clicks.
 This would not be the case if the list is US dominant.